Mariusz89B/script.mtvguide/README.md

 ## Support

-Please report any legal questions or issues to support@m-tvguide.pl.
+Please report any legal questions or issues to Github.com

-Bug reports should be reported in issues section: https://github.com/Mariusz89B/script.mtvguide/issues/new/choose.
-Remember to include a full, non-cut off Kodi debug log.
+Bug reports should be reported in issues section: https://github.com/Mariusz89B/script.mtvguide/issues/new/choose Remember to include a full, non-cut off Kodi debug log.
 See the Kodi wiki page for more detailed instructions on how to obtain the log file.

-Additional support/discussion about the add-on can be found on our github https://github.com/Mariusz89B/script.mtvguide/discussions.
+Additional support/discussion about the add-on can be found on our github https://github.com/Mariusz89B/script.mtvguide/discussions

 <br>